Tests#

 It can take a while to run the whole test suite.
 There are a few ways to cut down on this while working on a PR:

 1. Only run a subset of the tests.
-This can be done with the -k argument from pytest (e.g. pytest -k test_plotting.py or pytest -k "test_umap*"
+This can be done by specifying paths or test name patterns using the -k argument (e.g. hatch test test_plotting.py or hatch test -k "test_umap*")

 Miscellaneous tips#